ARTISTS, MUSICIANS & PERFORMERS:

 HEALTH & MENTAL HEALTH

-- COVID-19 tests — UCHealth is ready to help!
+- COVID-19 tests for yourself or your employees?
 Find the testing closest to you

 - MENTAL HEALTH:

-- Support during COVID – Larimer County Health COVID Resources & Services
+- Support is here for you, see all the Larimer County Health COVID Resources & Services

 - Larimer County Emotional and Mental Health Resources

 - Call #2-1-1 to connect with United Way of Larimer County’s help hotline

 - Rent assistance from Neighbor to Neighbor – If you need some assistance with an existing rental click here and If you are looking for assistance for a new rental, visit their First Month’s Rent Assistance page.

 - State of Colorado Rent and Utilities Resources and Providers

 - Larimer County Economic & Workforce for current openings and answers about employment and unemployment